Generic Name: cevimeline (se-VIM-e-leen)

 - Use cevimeline with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cevimeline while you are pregnant.
-It is not known if cevimeline is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking cevimeline.

 Possible side effects of cevimeline: